komuw/sewer/docs/dns-01.md

         def my_api_del_txt(self, fqdn):
             # talk to DNS service to remove TXT

-Most of your work is in implementing the two methods which actually communicate with the DNS service.
+Most of your work is in implementing the two methods (or one method, or inline code) which actually communicate with the DNS service.
 This can be easy or very difficult, depending on the service provider's API (or lack of designed API if you have to use a mix of web scraping and HTTP request generation to operate a mechanism that was designed for interactive use).

 The above is bare-bones, not taking advantage of the batching of challenges which the new-model interface provides - that can be huge if you have to